-A few months back I went down to the Maddox Gallery, just off Regent Street, to peer at Donald Trump's micropenis.
-This fleshy pink acorn was painted by US artist Ilma Gore, who's said she thought it would be "interesting to paint a micropenis onto this prolific figure".
+A few months back, I went down to the Maddox Gallery in London to peer at Donald Trump's micropenis.
+This fleshy pink acorn was painted by artist Ilma Gore, who's said she thought it would be "interesting to paint a micropenis onto this prolific figure."

-If you'll remember, the inspiration was that Donald had been waving his hands about in the Republican primary debates, telling reporters there was "no problem in that department".
-Even in the lalaland of the primaries, this literal piece of dick-waving felt unusual enough to open a bigger press discussion about what Trump even was.
+If you'll remember, the inspiration was that Donald had been waving his hands about in the Republican primary debates, telling reporters there was "no problem in that department."

-Commentators got psychological.
-They started openly questioning whether he wasn't suffering from a proper personality disorder.
+Commentators, then, got psychological.
+They started openly questioning whether he was suffering from a proper personality disorder.
 Was this man more than just a shapeless blob of rage and bravado?
 Instead, could his specific pattern of rage and bravado conform to the classic signs for something called Narcissistic Personality Disorder?

-Of course, Donald was only the icing: narcissism was already having its moment.
+Of course, Donald was only the icing: Narcissism was already having its moment.
 "Psychopath" had long had its day, via Patrick Bateman and Jon Ronson.
-"Bipolar" had a decent innings, peaking in popularity about ten years ago.
-But by last year, the psychologising of Trump had given "narcissist" its coming-out party as the go-to term to describe any objectionable psyches around us.
+"Bipolar" had decent innings, peaking in popularity about ten years ago.
+But by last year, the psychologizing of Trump had given "narcissist" its coming-out party as the go-to term to describe any objectionable psyches around us.

-It was an intriguing, rather brilliant category – as a cold-read set of symptoms, the term could mean almost anything in the right circumstances.
-Show me someone who isn't self-centred.
-Show me someone who doesn't fly off the handle, use the silent treatment or entertain a few decent delusions about their own value to the human race, and I will show you the sort of feeble-minded vegan few have as a friend.
+It was an intriguing, rather brilliant category—as a cold-read set of symptoms, the term could mean almost anything in the right circumstances.
+Show me someone who isn't self-centered.
+Show me someone who doesn't fly off the handle, use the silent treatment, or entertain a few decent delusions about their own value to the human race, and I will show you the sort of feeble-minded vegan few have as a friend.

-In a social media age, narcissism was a disease ready-fitted for the hazy yellows of a Nashville filter.
+In a social-media age, narcissism was a disease ready-fitted for the hazy yellows of a Nashville filter.
 Anders Breivik was accused of it, Pistorius was too.
-Kanye, Tony Blair; even Obama and Steve Jobs have been daubed with the narc brush.
-By 2016, if someone blanked us on Tinder they were a narcissist.
-If they broke up with us they were definitely a narcissist, and if their idea of the deep committed relationship in-between didn't correspond to ours, they were a narcissist on toast.
+Kanye, Tony Blair, even Obama and Steve Jobs have been daubed with the narc brush.
+By 2016, if people blanked us on Tinder, they were a narcissist.
+If they broke up with us, they were definitely a narcissist, and if their idea of the deep committed relationship in-between didn't correspond to ours, they were a narcissist on toast.
 That was the lighter side.
 Beyond the fatuous, a host of people switched on genuine lightbulbs about their eternally selfish estranged dads, or found a social framework through which they could crawl out of subtly abusive partnerships.
-Or maybe just found a level at which they could express why the fact they were always drawn to strength in the people around them was probably a Bad Thing.
+Or maybe just found a level at which they could express why the fact they were always drawn to strength in the people around them was probably a bad thing.

 Going to pay homage to Donald's shiitake glans was the start of a documentary I've made as part of VICE's Chosen Ones series, trying to trace this wave of interest in NPD.
 I've talked to everyone from the YouTube narc-hunter gurus, to the well-varnished girls dating on hotties-only site BeautifulPeople.com, to the IRL world of Narcissistic Victim Syndrome and its support groups, trying to peel the pop back away from the psych and see what's left.

 There was only one real hold-up.
 We had reams of victims, binders of experts, but the hardest bit turned out to be finding an actual narcissist to film.
-The reason was obvious: true narcissists never admit they're that.
-NPD is an all-pervasive attempt to keep the darkness out, to never to admit fault in anything, especially not that one is, rather than basically-great, instead labouring under a medically-diagnosable delusion.
-Except in one case – where a particularly canny narcissist seems to have found a loophole.
+The reason was obvious: True narcissists never admit they're that.
+NPD is an all-pervasive attempt to keep the darkness out, to never admit fault in anything, especially not that one is, rather than basically great, instead laboring under a medically diagnosable delusion.
+Except in one case—where a particularly canny narcissist seems to have found a loophole.

 In the intervening years, he moved to Macedonia and performed a cunning short-circuit on his hurricane-force narcissism, transforming his status as a walking museum of NPD into a vehicle to make himself famous.
 He has his own YouTube pulpit, where he delivers pointy-headed, pompous lectures about the subject.
 He'd written a doorstopper of a book too, called Malignant Self Love.
 And he claimed to have invented some of the jargon that wept from every pore of the online side of the topic.